 Unlimited filtering may seem quite strange, perhaps even the stuff of science fiction.
-But it is not entirely different from what has come before.
+But in many ways, it is continuous with what has come before.
 Filtering is inevitable, a fact of life.
 It is as old as humanity itself.
 No one can see, hear, or read everything.
-In the course of any hour, let alone any day, every one of us engages in massive filtering, simply to make life manageable and coherent.
+In the course of any hour, let alone any day, every one of us engages in massive filtering, simply in order to make life manageable and coherent.
+Attention is a scarce commodity, and people manage their own attention, sometimes unconsciously and sometimes deliberately, in order to ensure that they are not overwhelmed.

 With respect to the world of communications, moreover, a free society gives people a great deal of power to filter out unwanted materials.
 Only tyrannies force people to read or to watch.
-In free nations, those who read newspapers do not read the same newspaper; some people do not read any newspaper at all.
+In free nations, those who read newspapers do not read the same newspaper; many people do not read any newspaper at all.
 Every day, people make choices among magazines based on their tastes and their point of view.
-Sports enthusiasts choose sports magazines, and in many nations they can choose a magazine focused on the sport of their choice, Basketball Weekly, say, or the Practical Horseman; conservatives can read National Review or the Weekly Standard; countless magazines are available for those who like cars; Dog Fancy is a popular item for canine enthusiasts; people who are somewhat left of center might like the American Prospect; there is even a magazine called Cigar Aficionado.
+Sports enthusiasts choose sports magazines, and in many nations they can choose a magazine focused on the sport of their choice-Basketball Weekly, say, or the Practical Horseman.
+Conservatives can read National Review or the Weekly Standard; countless magazines are available for those who like cars; Dog Fancy is a popular item for canine enthusiasts; people whose political views are somewhat left of center might like the American Prospect; there is even a magazine called Cigar Aficionado.

 These are simply contemporary illustrations of a long-standing fact of life in democratic countries: a diversity of communications options and a range of possible choices.
-But the emerging situation does contain large differences, stemming above all from a dramatic increase in available options, a simultaneous increase in individual control over content, and a corresponding decrease in the power of general interest intermediaries.
+But the emerging situation does contain large differences, stemming above all from a dramatic increase in available options, a simultaneous increase in individual control over content, and a corresponding decrease in the power of general-interest intermediaries.
 These include newspapers, magazines, and broadcasters.
-An appreciation of the social functions of general interest intermediaries will play a large role in this book.
+An appreciation of the social functions of general-interest intermediaries will play a large role in this book.

 People who rely on such intermediaries have a range of chance encounters, involving shared experiences with diverse others, and also exposure to materials and topics that they did not seek out in advance.
 You might, for example, read the city newspaper and in the process find a range of stories that you would not have selected if you had the power to do so.
-Your eyes might come across a story about ethnic tensions in Germany, or crime in Los Angeles, or innovative business practices in Tokyo, and you might read those stories although you would hardly have placed them in your "Daily Me."
-You might watch a particular television channel-perhaps you prefer channel 4-and when your favorite program ends, you might see the beginning of another show, perhaps a drama that you would not have chosen in advance but that somehow catches your eye.
-Reading Time or Newsweek, you might come across a discussion of endangered species in Madagascar, and this discussion might interest you, even affect your behavior, maybe even change your life, although you would not have sought it out in the first instance.
-A system in which individuals lack control over the particular content that they see has a great deal in common with a public street, where you might encounter not only friends, but also a heterogeneous array of people engaged in a wide array of activities (including perhaps bank presidents and political protesters and panhandlers).
+Your eyes might come across a story about ethnic tensions in Germany, or crime in Los Angeles, or innovative business practices in Tokyo, or a terrorist attack in India, or a hurricane in New Orleans, and you might read those stories although you would hardly have placed them in your Daily Me.
+You might watch a particular television channel-perhaps you prefer channel 4-and when your favorite program ends, you might see the beginning of another show, perhaps a drama or news special that you would not have chosen in advance but that somehow catches your eye.
+Reading Time or Newsweek, you might come across a discussion of endangered species in Madagascar or genocide in Darfur, and this discussion might interest you, even affect your behavior, maybe even change your life, although you would not have sought it out in the first instance.
+A system in which individuals lack control over the particular content that they see has a great deal in common with a public street, where you might encounter not only friends, but also a heterogeneous array of people engaged in a wide array of activities (including perhaps bank presidents, political protesters, and panhandlers).